 Toucan Diversity is a social enterprise set up as a company Ltd by guarantee with no share holders.
 The management committee has the overall responsibility for the strategic direction of the social enterprise and its financial overview.
 The committee meets twice a term and is very busy in setting up a solid infrastructure to secure the organisation for years to come.

-The day-to-day running of the organisation is led by the Operations Manager Madissa Asgari.
 Our company is registered in England and Wales, registered number 8521048.
 Our registered address is: Toucan Diversity, Innovation Space, 1-2 Hampshire Terrace, Portsmouth PO12QF

 BOARD OF NON-EXECUTIVE DIRECTORS/ TRUSTEES

 My name is Victoria Edwards and I’m currently a college leaver volunteering to gain valuable experience to pass onto a future job opportunity.